Light deflection by squashed Kaluza-Klein black holes in a plasma medium: Introduction

 In this paper, we investigate motions of photons and its deflection angles in a weak-field limit in the five-dimensional charged static squashed Kaluza-Klein black hole spacetime in the presence of a plasma.
 To the best our knowledge, photon motions around compact objects in plasma media have not been discussed in asymptotically Kaluza-Klein spacetimes.
 In the present work, we extend the derivations of weak deflection angles of photons in an unmagnetized cold homogeneous plasma medium in four-dimensional black hole spacetimes to the case of the five-dimensional squashed Kaluza-Klein black hole surrounded by such plasma.

 This paper is organized as follows.
-In the section \ref{sec:kkbh}, we review the properties of five-dimensional charged static Kaluza-Klein black hole solutions with squashed horizons.
-In the section \ref{sec:photonmotions}, we consider photon motions in a homogeneous plasma medium in squashed Kaluza-Klein geometry and show that there is a stable circular orbit of a photon with no momentum in the direction of the extra dimension.
-In the section \ref{sec:defangs}, we study the light deflection by the squashed Kaluza-Klein black hole surrounded by the homogeneous plasma in a weak-field limit.
+In Sec.~\ref{sec:kkbh}, we review the properties of five-dimensional charged static Kaluza-Klein black hole solutions with squashed horizons.
+In Sec.~\ref{sec:photonmotions}, we consider photon motions in a homogeneous plasma medium in squashed Kaluza-Klein geometry and show that there is a stable circular orbit of a photon with no momentum in the direction of the extra dimension.
+In Sec.~\ref{sec:defangs}, we study the light deflection by the squashed Kaluza-Klein black hole surrounded by the homogeneous plasma in a weak-field limit.
 It is shown that the asymptotically Kaluza-Klein structure, the Maxwell field and the plasma modify the deflection angle of photon in the black hole geometry.
-The section \ref{sec:summary} is devoted to summary and discussion.
+Section \ref{sec:summary} is devoted to summary and discussion.